raltsmc/Bardcraft/readme.txt

 - FLUTE:
 	- Sargon Assinabi (Varo Tradehouse, Vos)
 		Hire cost: 200G
-		A recenty exiled Ashlander who left his tribe with his flute as one of his few possessions, and has decided to try to find a place in settled culture.
+		A recently exiled Ashlander who left his tribe with his flute as one of his few possessions, and has decided to try to find a place in settled culture.
 Attempting to build a life as a wandering musician, but finding settled folk have little appreciation for solo flutists.

 - DRUM:
 	- Ra'jira "Quick-Paws" (Black Shalk Cornerclub, Vivec, Foreign Quarter) Hire cost: 300G
 		An incredibly energetic Khajiit whose drumming is fast, complex, and infectious.
-Might offer to join for the thrill of new rhythms and the promise of "much coin for lively beats, yes?"
+Offers to join for the thrill of new rhythms and the promise of "much coin for lively beats, yes?"
 	- Rels Llervu (Andus Tradehouse, Maar Gan)
 		Hire cost: 1000G
 		A stern House Redoran drummer who makes yearly journeys up to the Urshilaku tribe to study their traditional drumming technique.
 Holds no love for the Ashlanders, but views it as a preserved form of ancient Dunmer percussive tradition, and recognizes its potent martial impact.